1. Getting Started

 3. Assessment – Formal assessment is typically a 1-5 day, on-site, in-depth review that culminates in a recommendation regarding your readiness to plant a church.
 Learn more…

 4. Bootcamp & Training – Learning about church planting and what is required to get a healthy new church started.
-Actions include reading (see our suggested reading), attending conferences (e.g. Exponential Conference), networking with other church planters at pastors.com, reviewing online resources, and attending a boot camp.
+Actions include reading (see our suggested reading), attending conferences (e.g. Discipleship.org; Renew.org), networking with other church planters at pastors.com, reviewing online resources, and attending a boot camp.
+If you’re really serious about preparing yourself to plant consider participating in Passion for Planting’s Distance Residency Cohort.

 5. Prayer Team – Get a prayer team started as soon as possible (one of your first actions).
 Use a group email program such as Constant Contact.
 See how quickly you can get 50-100 people praying for you and get weekly prayer emails out.
 Prayer is obviously one of the keys to the health of your new church.
 Learn more about starting a prayer team.